andrfilipenk/new/.qoder/repowiki/en/content/HTTP Services/HTTP Services.md

 PHP's `upload_max_filesize` and `post_max_size` limits must be configured appropriately.
 The `UploadedFile::isValid()` method will return false for files exceeding these limits (error code `UPLOAD_ERR_INI_SIZE` or `UPLOAD_ERR_FORM_SIZE`).

 ### JSON Parsing Errors
 When `Content-Type` is `application/json`, the framework attempts to parse the body.
-Malformed JSON results in an empty array.
-Applications should validate the presence and structure of expected data.
+Malformed JSON results in an empty array. s should validate the presence and structure of expected data.

 ### Response Buffering Problems
 The `send()` method uses `echo` to output content.
 If PHP output buffering is enabled, responses may be delayed.
 Ensure `output_buffering` is configured correctly in `php.ini`.